opensourcestories/opensourcestories.org/content/stories/2021/aaron-patterson.md

 **Amanda Casari**: Do you remember when the projects you were most interested in and/or you were contributing on moved to GitHub?

-**Aaron Patterson**: Yeah, Rails is probably the biggest one.
+**Aaron Patterson**: Rails is probably the biggest one.
 Before we were using subversion on our own hosted thing, I think we had our own hosted server.
 And then we moved that to GitHub, and it was a big deal.
-It was super nice; moving away from your own hosted thing is just, just great[laughter].
+It was super nice; moving away from your own hosted thing is just, just great [laughter].
 But on top of that, with the other things, like pull requests, that wasn't a thing.

 Also I remember one thing, when GitHub came around, they said, "you fork a project", and at the time, I was like, "Whoa, you get to fork a project.
 You can't do that.
 That's not legal."
 [More laughter.]
 Because before this forking a project was a big deal.
 If you forked somebody's project that meant that you were like, "No, you guys are the worst.
 I'm not gonna work with you ever again.
 Forking your project!"
 And now GitHub comes along and like, "No, you just fork it.
 Do your changes, and you just send it back..."